dsyer/azure-custom-handler/README.md

 * These [sample apps](https://docs.microsoft.com/azure/azure-functions/functions-custom-handlers) are referred to in the Azure platform docs.
 They don't use a docker container though, and they don't themselves contain any information about how to deploy the apps to Azure.

 * Several references are made to the `func init --docker` option, but it doesn't know about the Java runtime.
 [Dockerhub](https://hub.docker.com/_/microsoft-azure-functions-base) definitely has references to Java though, and that's kind of how we got the samples in this repo missing.
-The Java base container has a JDK, and `JAVA_HOME` is set, but `java` is not on the `PATH` (`<shrug/>`) hence the slightly weird `host.json`.
+The Java base container has a JDK, and `JAVA_HOME` is set, but `java` is not on the `PATH` (`<shrug/>`) hence the slightly weird `Dockerfile.java`.

 * There is another section with a [Maven archetype](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-function-linux-custom-image?tabs=bash%2Cportal&pivots=programming-language-java) that generates a `Dockerfile`, but it doesn't use the .NET proxy.
 Maybe that's the difference between a "custom container" and a "custom handler"?
 Not clear.